 Methadone withdrawal will not be exactly the same for everyone, but this is a general timeline outlining the symptoms someone may experience.

 Following the completion of methadone detox, a person may choose to enroll in a rehab program to continue to address their methadone addiction.
-In rehab, clients participate in individual and group behavioral therapy, 12-step groups, and learn life skills and coping strategies that will help them stay sober.
+In a methadone rehab program, clients participate in individual and group behavioral therapy, 12-step groups, and learn life skills and coping strategies that will help them stay sober.

 According to the National Institute on Drug Abuse, long-term addiction treatment of 90 days or longer will provide the best opportunity for sustained sobriety.
 Many drug rehab programs only last 30 or 60 days, which may not be enough time for a person to internalize the attitude and behavioral changes required for a lasting emotional and spiritual transformation.

 Clients enrolled in drug and alcohol rehab for methadone addiction can expect to experience the following things:

 - Educational lectures on the disease of addiction